Purdue-CS193/homework-0-mneruganti/index.md

 ## Welcome to GitHub Pages

+# Manasa's First CS193 Homework

+ - I like that this class teaches useful tools for the future
+ - I like that I get to learn new technologies here
+ - I enjoy the TA's presentations as they are engaging

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.